robert/robert.github.com/_posts/2019-12-14-pfab4-exception-handling-dealing-with-failure.md

 KeyError: 'id'
 ```

-If you instead want your program to be able to gracefully deal with certain types of exceptions, you can use *exception handling* to tell your program how to recover.
+If instead of exploding you want your program to be able to gracefully deal with certain types of exception, you can use *exception handling* to tell it how to recover.
 The way in which exceptions are handled looks very similar in many languages.
 For example, in Python it looks like this:

 ```python
 try: